Code-Institute-Submissions/milestoneproject1-1/SohoStriders/README.md

 - Questions? button that takes you to support page.

 - Support page with social media links and email enquiry form.
+- Button cancel training session and remove it from the list.

 ### Features Left to Implement